 Welcome from Interim Vice Dean Professor Allan Young

-Our Division of Academic Psychiatry comprises the six clinical departments of psychiatry: Addictions, Child and Adolescent Psychiatry, Forensic and Neurodevelopmental Science, Old Age Psychiatry, Psychological Medicine and Psychosis Studies.
+Our School of Academic Psychiatry comprises the six clinical departments of psychiatry: Addictions, Child and Adolescent Psychiatry, Forensic and Neurodevelopmental Science, Old Age Psychiatry, Psychological Medicine and Psychosis Studies.
 These include more than 100 Principal Investigators, with research grants of £30-40 million.
 We have programmes covering the whole spectrum of psychiatry from public policy to molecular genetics, from peri-natal to old age and from psychological treatments to brain imaging.
 Our work covers the entire life span, healthy adults and children as well as of course people with physical and mental health conditions.

 - The Addictions department houses the National Addiction Centre which over the last 30 years has developed a body of research evidence that has informed the development of new treatment services for alcohol, smoking and drug problems in the UK;